muazrana/group-project/README.md

 # DevOps - Python Project
 An application where people can write their name in and get a unique inidividual account number followed by a prize.
 There are several big surprises in this application which one can win.
 The prize is randomly generated and is not selected according to someones age or anything.

+We recommend using the lambda branch to run the app.
 # Prerequisite
   1. Make sure the very first thing you do is __"sudo apt-get update"__
   2. Make sure you have __python3__ installed on your VM
   3. Install __pip3__
   4. Clone this repository to your machine
   5. run the command __"pip install -r requirements.txt"__
+  6. An amazon account

  # Running the App in different ways